gnool/datastructure-algorithms/np-complete/hamiltonian-path/README.md

 # Overview
-`hamiltonian_path.py` can be used to reduce a Hamiltonian Path problem to a 3CNF problem.
+`hamiltonian_path.py` can be used to reduce a Hamiltonian Path problem to a SAT problem.